fastly/compute-js-static-publish/MIGRATING.md

   ```

 * Build scripts
   * Various versions of `@fastly/compute-js-static-publish` have specified different build scripts.
-At the current time,
-    the following is the recommended setup, regardless of the version of `@fastly/compute-js-static-publish` or Fastly CLI.
+We recommend the following setup, regardless of the version of `@fastly/compute-js-static-publish` or Fastly CLI.

     * The build script listed in `fastly.toml` of your `compute-js` directory should look like this:
       ```toml